-This 20,000-square-foot facility provides office, research, conference and teaching space for the College of Medicine at the USA Medical Center campus.
-The Department of Pathology and the USA Comprehensive Sickle Cell Center occupy this building.
+This 20,000-square-foot facility provides office, research, conference and teaching space for the College of Medicine at the University Hospital campus.
+The Department of Pathology and the USA Comprehensive Sickle Cell Center also occupy this building.

 Stanton Road Clinic